University of Alabama: Course Reform

 - Faculty will accept or support reform of courses that they don't teach.
 However, implementing reform in introductory physics courses that involve multiple sections that many different faculty teach is much more challenging.

-- The HS labs courses are very valuable to General Science/Biology students who become certified to teach physics with only two courses in introductory physics.
+- The high school labs courses are very valuable to General Science/Biology students who become certified to teach physics with only two courses in introductory physics.

-- The course was first taught in fall, 2011 for new graduate teaching assistants by Prof. Jones.
-It was team-taught in fall, 2012 by Profs.
-Jones and LeClair and revised to include both new GTAs and new LAs.
+- The course was first taught in Fall 2011 for new graduate teaching assistants by Prof. Jones.
+It was team-taught in Fall 2012 by Profs.
+Jones and LeClair and revised to include both new Graduate Teaching Assistants and new LAs.
+In Fall 2013, Prof. LeClair and Ms. Wallace (TIR) team-taught the course, with further revisions to update content.
 The course has one hour of credit and addresses teaching methodologies for introductory physics based on recent results from physics education research.

 High School Physics Labs I, II, III

-- These are new courses which did not exist before PhysTEC.
+- These are new courses that did not exist before PhysTEC.
 Each of the three courses has one of hour credit and is taught by the TIR.

 - Nearly one-half of our introductory physics (PH10x) students take physics in the Studio Physics format.
-Prior to PhysTEC the instructor was assisted by a GTA and occasionally by an undergrad TA (not a Learning Assistant).
+Prior to PhysTEC the instructor was assisted by a Graduate Teaching Assistants and occasionally by an undergrad TA (not a Learning Assistant).
 Studio Physics was reformed during the first year of the PhysTEC project primarily by the introduction of at least one LA in each section.